yolodin/ma-template/fastapi_server/README.md

 ### Instructor
 - Full access to all endpoints
 - Can manage users, students, classes, and attendance
-- Can create and manage bookings
+- Can create and manage bookings and enrollments

 ### Parent
 - Can view and manage their own children
-- Can book classes for their children
+- Can enroll/drop their children from classes
 - Can view attendance for their children
 - Cannot access other users' data

 ### Student
-- Can view their own profile and bookings
+- Can view only classes they are enrolled in
-- Can view their own attendance records
+- Can view their own profile and attendance records
+- Cannot book/unbook classes (enrollment managed by parents/instructors)
 - Cannot access other users' data

 ## Development